swetu1/swetu1/Deep Learning.md

 Vectorization is the process of converting an algorithm from operating on a single value at a time to operating on a set of values (vector) at one time.

 Vectorization allows the elimination of the for-loops in python code.
 It is especially important in Deep learning as we are dealing with large numbers of datasets.
-So, it allows the code to run quickly and helps train the algorithms faster
+So, it allows the code to run quickly and helps train the algorithms faster.it makes the algorithm faster by 300%